PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

 - API gateway
   - Accepts API calls and routes them
   - Verifies API keys, JWT tokens, certs, and more
-  - Enforces usage quotes and rate limits
+  - Enforces usage quotas and rate limits
   - Transforms your API on the fly without code modifications
   - Caches backend responses
   - Logs call metadata for analytics purposes